 Located at 1811 Ruiz Street, is the home of the Doris and Carloss Morris Men’s Development Center, completed for occupancy in June of 2000.
 It was formerly the Men’s Emergency Shelter.
 In this 70,000 square foot, state-of-the-art facility, God is at work renewing the hearts and minds of broken men, casting off the old and bringing forth new opportunities for physical, emotional, occupational and spiritual wholeness through programs and services similar to those at the Transitional Living Center.

 Today, Star of Hope Mission is in its own stage of great beginnings.
 The Star of Hope’s Cornerstone Community® transformational campus, located on Reed Road at the intersection of Highway 288, now consolidates our clients and staff from our downtown Women and Family Emergency Shelter and the Transitional Living Center near the Texas Medical Center, at the Women and Family Development Center.
-The new site is home to 180 homeless, single women and more than 105 homeless families where they will progress towards independent living through our basic recovery services and our longer-term programs.
+The new site houses up to 160 homeless, single women and 130 homeless families where they will progress towards independent living through our basic recovery services and our longer-term programs.
 In addition, mental, physical and spiritual health services are offered with on-site permanent supportive housing and convenient public transportation, all in a walkable campus environment.

 Thank you for supporting Star of Hope in its efforts to uplift our suffering neighbors, providing them with help and HOPE and freedom from the grip of despair.